kontoulis/go-weighted-random-choice/readme.md

 This is a simple package for creating Weighted Random Choices.

 ### Usage
-To use WRS, import :
+To use WRC, import :
 ```go
 import "github.com/kontoulis/go-weighted-random-choice"
 ```
 Instantiate a `WeightedRandomChoice` object by calling `New()`.
-`New()` takes optional argument `precision` which is by default `1000`. which is used to calibrate the weights for more precise results.
+`New()` takes optional argument `precision` which is by default `1000` which is used to calibrate the weights for more precise results.
 ```go
 wrc := WeightedRandomChoice.New()
 ```